francocorreasosa/ute-visualizer/README.md

 ## Getting your UTE data

 1. Log in at [mi.ute.com.uy](https://mi.ute.com.uy)
-2. Go to **Consumo → Detalle de consumo**
-3. Select your installation and a date range (up to 12 months per file)
-4. Export as **CSV**
+2. In the left sidebar, click **Mis Servicios**
+3. From the options panel, select **Curva de Consumo Potencia Máxima**
+4. Choose your date range and set the period to **1 hora** — this is the format the app requires
+5. Click **Descargar** to download the CSV
-5. Drop the file into UTE Visualizer
+6. Drop the file into UTE Visualizer

 > You can export multiple CSVs (e.g. one per year) and load them all at once — the app merges them automatically.